 - Psychologist – Megan Davis

-- Session Moderators – Kay Crossley, Rod Whitely, Christian Barton, Liam West
+- Session Moderators – Kay Crossley, Rod Whiteley, Christian Barton, Liam West

 Dr Christian Barton is a physiotherapist who graduated with first class Honours from Charles Sturt University in 2005, and completed his PhD focusing on Patellofemoral Pain, Biomechanics and Foot Orthoses in 2010.
 Dr Barton’s broad research disciplines are biomechanics, running-related injury, knee pathology, tendinopathy, and rehabilitation, with a particular focus on research translation.
 Dr Barton has published over 40 papers in Sports Medicine, Rehabilitation and Biomechanics journals, and he is an Associate Editor for the British Journal of Sports Medicine.